MakalaMabotja/Customer-Churn-Prediction-Competition-Sasol--Zindi-/README.md

 - **Approach & Methodology:** Demonstrated a robust methodology for model development and fine-tuning.
 - **Verbal Presentation:** Prepared to communicate findings and methodology effectively.

-## Next Steps

-- Submit the solution for consideration.
-- Include an up-to-date CV with the solution submission.

 ---

 Feel free to modify this template based on specific details and additional insights from your project.
 The key is to provide a clear and concise overview of each project stage and emphasize your achievements and approach.